0xDynamo/Recon/README.md

-# This Bash script automates the process of running several tools to enumerate subdomains of a specified domain.
-# This is something I personally use for my own personal recon.
+# This Bash script automates the process of running several tools to enumerate subdomains of a specified domain.This is something I personally use for my own personal recon.

-# The tools used are:
+ The tools used are:
-# - subfinder
+ - subfinder
-# - crtsh
+ - crtsh
-# - githubsubs
+ - githubsubs
-# - assetfinder
+ - assetfinder
-# - amass
+ - amass
-# - asnmap
+ - asnmap

-# Usage
+ Usage
-# To run the script, use the following command:
+ To run the script, use the following command:
-# ./script.sh [domain]
+ ./script.sh [domain]

 # You can also use the -h flag to display a help message with usage instructions:
 # ./script.sh -h